 4 Strong-smelling urine.

-5 Cloudy, dark-colored urine, or blood in the urine.
+5 Cloudy, dark-coloured urine, or blood in the urine.

 6 Unbearable pain in the pelvic region, or the lower abdomen.
 Spasmodic pain (spasms) that makes it impossible to either sit or lie down.